urban-tep/DDF-SDD/source/groups/group___core_w_p_s.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This components has also a function to represent a :ref:`Terradue.Portal.WpsProcessOffering <class_terradue_1_1_portal_1_1_wps_process_offering>` object as a :ref:`Terradue.ServiceModel.Ogc.OwsModel.OwcOffering <class_terradue_1_1_service_model_1_1_ogc_1_1_ows_model_1_1_owc_offering>` in the :ref:`OWS Context <group___o_w_s_context>` model.
 It implements the mechanism to search for :ref:`Terradue.Portal.WpsProvider <class_terradue_1_1_portal_1_1_wps_provider>` and the :ref:`Terradue.Portal.WpsProcessOffering <class_terradue_1_1_portal_1_1_wps_process_offering>` via an OpenSearchable interface.

-.. req:: TS-FUN-250
-	:show:

-	This section describes with sequence diagrams the internal WPS service discovery

 It depends on other components as